 NEW SINGLE OUT NOW!

-Anton Chekhov isn’t usually cited as a singer-songwriter’s influence, but thirty seconds into Tatyana Kalko’s track “Keep Me On,” you feel it.
+Anton Chekhov isn’t usually cited as a singer-songwriter’s influence, but thirty seconds into Tatyana Kalko’s track “Demise,” you feel it.
 The song, like most of Kalko’s sound, is a perfect blend of heavy and light, raw emotion mixed with a dash of old Hollywood romanticism.
 Kalko is no stranger to Chekhov and his explorations of human emotion.
-She studied method acting at NYU, and then in Moscow, establishing her endearingly coy stage presence and attention to detail.
+She studied method acting at NYU, and then in Moscow, establishing her sincere stage presence and attention to detail.
 After moving back to New York, she felt disillusioned by a life of never-ending auditions, and went back to her first love: music.

 For booking and inquiries: